samjulien/blog/_posts/2019-08-22-combining-golang-and-angular-to-develop-contemporary-applications.markdown

 In the next section, you will learn how to develop the handlers that will manage the incoming HTTP requests.

-### Developing the API Endpoints
+### Developing the API Endpoints with Gin Handlers

-So, we are going to create a new folder named `handlers`, in this folder, we will write a new file called `handlers.go`.
-In this file, we will write the code for the implementation of our api endpoints (GET, POST, PUT, DELETE -> for '/todo').
+To handle the incoming HTTP requests, in this section, you will learn how to develop Gin handlers.
+To begin with, you will create a new directory called `handlers` in the project root.
+Then, inside this directory you will create a file called `handlers.go`.
+In this file, you will write the code necessary to handle all methods (`GET`, `POST`, `PUT`,  and `DELETE`) available in your API endpoints (`/todo`).

-Since we have already implemented all this functionality in our todo package, this will be a relatively simple exercise.
-The final product will look as such:
+Since you already implemented most of the functionality necessary in the `todo` package, this will be a relatively simple exercise.
+The final code in the `handlers.go` file will look as such:

-#### ./handlers/handlers.go
 ```go
 package handlers